Oberth effect: Description in terms of work

 where $a$ is the acceleration vector.

 From this, it can be seen that the rate of gain of specific energy of every part of the rocket is proportional to its speed and, given this, the equation can be integrated (numerically or otherwise) to calculate the overall increase in the specific energy of the rocket.

 Impulsive burn

 Integrating the above energy equation is often unnecessary if the burn duration is short.
 Short burns of chemical rocket engines close to periapsis or elsewhere are usually mathematically modeled as impulsive burns, where the force of the engine dominates any other forces that might change the vehicle's energy over the burn.

 For example, as a vehicle falls toward periapsis in any orbit (closed or escape orbits) the velocity relative to the central body increases.
 Briefly burning the engine (an "impulsive burn") prograde at periapsis increases the velocity by the same increment as at any other time ($\Delta v$).
-However, since the vehicle's kinetic energy is related to the square of its velocity, this increase in velocity has a non-linear effect on the vehicle's kinetic energy, leaving it with higher energy than if the burn were achieved at any other time.
+However, since the vehicle's kinetic energy is related to the square of its velocity, this increase in velocity has a non-linear effect on the vehicle's kinetic energy, leaving it with higher energy than if the burn was conducted at any other time.